WatchOutNewsAgency/wona.github.com/_posts/2023-02-20-director-open-house.md

 <iframe width="720" height="415" src="https://www.youtube.com/embed/pIwBGvl5WeY"> </iframe><br /><br />

-WO!
-Had the opportunity to interview the newly elected Director, Professor K K Pant on 8th February 2023.
+WO! had the opportunity to interview the newly appointed Director, Professor K K Pant on 8th February 2023.
 You can watch the full recording using the embed above.
 The interview in the text form is available below.

 Disclaimer: Since a lot of the audience questions were not directly spoken into the microphone, they are inaudible in the video.
 However, you can find them in the transcript.